Derivatives

 Formula

 IV is back-calculated from option prices using the Black-Scholes model.
-India VIX measures Nifty's implied volatility.
+CBOE VIX measures S&P 500 implied volatility (the famous 'fear gauge'); India VIX measures Nifty's IV.

 How to Interpret

 High IV = expensive options (market expects big moves).
 Low IV = cheap options (market expects calm).
-IV typically spikes before earnings and events, then collapses after (IV crush).
+IV typically spikes before earnings and macro events (FOMC, CPI), then collapses after (IV crush).

 Typical Ranges